Sejong-VLI/V2T-Action-Graph-JKSUCIS-2023/README.md

 ## Acknowledgements
-Our code is based on https://github.com/huggingface/transformers/tree/v0.4.0 and https://github.com/microsoft/UniVL
+Our code is developed based on https://github.com/microsoft/UniVL, which is also developed based on https://github.com/huggingface/transformers/tree/v0.4.0 and https://github.com/antoine77340/howto100m .